How to Make Windows Server Backup Mapped Network Drive

 There are 5 options in Schedule that you may need:

 Daily/Weekly/Monthly: To avoid forgetting to backup data, you could set the backup running daily, weekly, monthly to back up data constantly.

 Event Triggers: Trigger the backup event via the following events: User logon, User logoff, System startup, System shutdown, not affecting your working time.

 USB plug in: AOMEI Backupper will automatically back up the data on the USB or backup local data to USB device once detecting the USB device of the task.
 It’s kind of simple and flexible.

 Another powerful feature is Scheme, you could click Scheme -> Enable Backup Scheme to customize the retention policy.

 There are 5 schemes to help you to delete old backup image to free up space: Full Backup Scheme, Incremental Backup Scheme, Differential Backup Scheme, Space Management Scheme, Other Backup Scheme.
 Refer to the backup scheme to know more details of the deletion.

 When you cannot make Windows Server backup mapped drive, why don’t you turn to other reliable backup tools?
 Besides file backup, you can do system backup, disk backup, system clone and disk clone with the software as well.
-If you’re a service provider, it is recommended to try AOMEI Backupper Technician edition offer charged technical service to unlimited companies or individuals.
+If you’re a service provider, it is recommended to try AOMEI Backupper Technician Plus edition which enables you to offer charged technical service to unlimited companies or individuals.